hotae319/hotae319.github.io/_posts/2018-12-09-Optimal control of power-assisted wheelchair with human interaction.md

 layout: post
 title: Optimal control of power-assisted wheelchair with human interaction
 summary: Developed the adaptive optimal controller of power-assisted wheelchair with human-interaction and Integrated whole system from sensors and controller to communications
-featured-img: emile-perron-190221
+featured-img: wheelchair

 ---

 # What I did

-[GitHub Pages](https://pages.github.com) can automatically generate and serve the website for you.
+Let's say how and why I started my project in `NAVER LABS`.

-Let's say you have a username/organisation `my-org` and project `my-proj`; if you locate Jekyll source under `blog` folder I seriously wondered about the practicality of using theories in real robotic applications because my projects were mainly simulation based.
+I seriously wondered about the practicality of using theories in real robotic applications because my projects were mainly simulation based.
 To explore this curiosity, I worked at NAVER LABS Robotics group.
 I seized the opportunity to develop a human-interaction wheelchair controller.
 While I integrated all parts from sensors to communications, I became equipped with more practical skills.